-For every business, nailing down your enterprise mobility strategy is now more important than ever.
+For every business, nailing down an enterprise mobility strategy is now more important than ever.
 Say you run a distribution company, having your van drivers scan parcels and collect electronic signatures on their mobile devices is essential.
-Take retail, with mobile devices, workers are free to conduct inventory checks and take payments on-the-spot to serve customers better.
+And for retail, with mobile devices, workers are free to conduct inventory checks and take payments on-the-spot to serve customers better.
 Likewise, in healthcare, it’s more practical, efficient, and safer for doctors and nurses to consult patient records via their mobile devices.

 In today’s fast-moving business world, having access to data on the go is becoming the status quo.
 In fact, failing to enable your workforce with mobility solutions can actually hinder their ability to be more productive and efficient.

-One of the most important elements of a successful enterprise mobility strategy is the user experience and how the use of mobile devices fit seamlessly into the workflows of each and every employee.
+One of the most important elements of a successful enterprise mobility strategy is the user experience and how the use of mobile devices fits seamlessly into the workflows of each and every employee.

 To provide the best possible user experience, it’s essential to understand how your users use mobile in their work so every business app you provide can be streamlined around the needs of the end user.